 There is no sideboard in Commander and Brawl.
 These formats are usually played in best-of-one matches anyways, so there wouldn’t be much use for a sideboard.

-Conclusion – Sideboards in MTG
+A note about Sideboards in MTG

 So, there you have it.
 Now you know how a sideboard works in MTG, how to build one, and how they vary across formats.